flowz0/discord-bot/README.md

 1. Install packages by opening the terminal in the project directory and entering `npm install`
 2. Run the Node.js server using `node index.js` or `node .`
 3. To deploy commands run `node deploy-commands.js` (globally or by guild)
-   - `.applicationGuildCommands()` Deploy commands for specified guild
+   - Deploy commands for specified guild `.applicationGuildCommands()`
-   - `.applicationCommands()` Deploy commands to all guilds bot is in
+   - Deploy commands to all guilds the bot is in `.applicationCommands()`